5 Adding a new model

 For example, the vignettes for the mixture2p and mixture3p use an external dataset from the mixtur package that can be loaded with data('bays2009_full', package='mixtur').
 The IMM models use a dataset included in the current package.
 For instructions on how to add a new dataset see here.

-All new models should come with a vignette that explains some basic information about the model and how to estimate it with bmm.
-You can use the use_vignette() function to create a new vignette.
+All new models should come with an article that explains some basic information about the model and how to estimate it with bmm.
+You can use the use_article() function to create a new article.
 See here for more information.
-The vignettes will be published automatically on the package website under “Articles” when the pull request is approved.
-You can browse the source code for the existing vignettes in the vignettes/ directory.
+The articles will be published automatically on the package website under “Articles” when the pull request is approved.
+You can browse the source code for the existing articles in the vignettes/articles/ directory.
 You can see the published version of the existing vignettes here.

 And that’s it!
 You have added a new model to the bmm package.
 You can now submit your changes to the bmm package repository.